 I decide to push back into the river to make a run for the next bend and hopefully calmer conditions.
 I’m not as patient as the party of five and I have a lighter craft, so I paddle hard and cut through the gusts.
 Finally, I round a 90-degree bend to the left.
 The orientation of the canyon changes and the wind dwindles to a few blustery breezes.
 I stop again on a nice rock to rest in some afternoon shade provided by sandstone cliffs to river right.

-By mid-afternoon I’ve found my campsite.
+In mid-afternoon I’ve found my campsite.
 It’s a big beautiful beach on the outside of a long left bend in the river.
 The western canyon wall is close, draping a nice early shade over the beach to cut the hard sun.
 It’s a great spot, but large enough to accommodate quite a few people.
 I realize that river etiquette requires me to offer the use of this place to any later parties coming down the river.
 As I wander up and down my beach like a contented Robinson Crusoe I hope I will not have to share it.

 The Beach and Padre